Eena, The Curse of Wanyaka Cave - Book III

 An

-exactly what Pallador and the others believe as well.”
-The ghost floated right up to the girl, her
+what Pallador and the others believe as well.”
+The ghost floated right up to

 “What